techlifeadventuresVol. 03 · May 2026

 Sophisticated applications are implementing intelligent model routing:

-Simple queries → Smaller, faster models (Haiku, GPT-4-mini)
+Simple queries → Smaller, faster models (Claude Haiku 4.5, Gemini 3 Flash)

 Real-time data → Grok 4.1